oroinc/documentation/user_guide_marketing_tools/automation/marketing_lists.rst

   "**Entity**","Choose an entity from the drop-down.
 Virtually every entity is available as a marketing list target.
 For instance, marketing lists can be created based on accounts (primary email of a default contact is used), or, if you are using OroCommerce, from customer users, quotes, orders, and shopping lists.
   Records of the chosen entity and entities related to it will be used to create the list of contacts."
   "**Type**","Chose the list type from the drop-down:

   - **Dynamic** lists are updated as soon as any changes have taken place in the system.

   - **On demand** lists will be updated only following the user request (:ref:`refresh the grid <doc-grids-actions-refresh>` on the view page of the marketing list record)."
   "**Owner**","Limits the list of users that can manage the marketing list to the users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

 Optional field **Description** can be filled with free text to help you and other users understand the purpose or peculiarities of the list in the future.

 Custom fields may be added subject to specific business needs.

 .. image:: ../../img/marketing/list_general_details_ex.png
+   :alt: General settings of the marketing list details page.

 .. _user-guide-marketing-marketing-list-create-filters:

 Filters
 ^^^^^^^

 In the **Filters** section you can define  the Activity and/or Data audit and/or Field Condition and/or Condition Group filters that will be used to select the records for the list.

 More information about the ways to define filters is provided in the :ref:`Filters Management <user-guide-filters-management>` guide.

 .. _user-guide-marketing-marketing-list-create-columns: